Exabyte-io/documentation/docs/workflow-designer/subworkflow-editor/intro.md

 # Subworkflow Editor

-Whenever a subworkflow module is clicked upon, among those listed in the general workflow flowchart on the [left-hand sidebar](../sidebar.md) of the Workflow Designer interface, its corresponding computational input parameters are displayed on the Subworkflow Editor on the right-hand side of the interface.
+The Subworkflow Editor displays the input parameters of a subworflow on the right-hand side of the Workflow Designer interface, whenever a subworkflow module is clicked upon among those listed in the general workflow flowchart on the [left-hand sidebar](../sidebar.md) of the interface.

 # Main components